 "I believe you have underestimated the degree of my disability and consequently underestimated the extent of my problems and/or the difficulties I have regarding the criteria.
 I do not believe that the decision maker has fully considered my medical condition and any medical evidence in relation to the assessment criteria."
+This can be sent in and you will get a decision.

-However, if you wish, you can also ask for "a copy of the medical assessment and all other medical information that was used when making their decision".
+However, if you wish, you can also ask for "a copy of the medical assessment and all other medical information that was used."
 And that "they do not take any further action until you have had the chance to respond to that evidence."
 This gives you the chance to compare it and maybe get more supporting evidence.
-You can provide supporting information at this and each stage (see 'supporting information' advice below).
+You can provide supporting information at this and each stage (see 'supporting information' below).
 Then you send in any points you want to make and the further evidence.
 After that you will get a decision.